quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/walls.rst

 Walls are considered an "actor" in Quanser Interactive Labs Open Worlds.
 Walls can be spawned anywhere in the Open Worlds and accompany several different products including the QCar Studio and the QBot Platform.
+The origin of the wall is at the bottom center.
+Walls are static by default but dynamics can be optionally enabled.

 .. _wallsLibrary: